saiilla/sonic-mgmt/sdn_tests/testplans/gNMI-GET-SET-Operation-testplan.md

 Payload: {"openconfig-interfaces:description":"Test_config"}
 ```
 Validation:
-  - SET response should contain a failure message, also verifies none of the other path’s values are changed for the platform subtree
+  - SET response should contain a failure message, also verify that none of the other paths values are changed for the platform subtree

 ### Test 6: Negative test cases - Send invalid path
  Condition to test: Send invalid path